Why choose a creative career?

 The UK is the world’s most important and dynamic market for the creative industries.
 The highly-skilled sector thrives on talented, well prepared graduates and a university qualification is the key to many careers within the growing creative industries market.

-- The nation’s creative economy now employs over three million people (3.034m) (DCMS)
+- The creative industries contributes £111.7 billion annually to the UK economy and employs over 2 million people (DCMS).

 Digital creative innovation at NUA

 Discover how our students use creative digital innovation within their projects at NUA.

 At NUA we do things differently.
 That includes our approach to your career preparation.
 Our Careers Team have worked with employers and businesses to develop a unique and innovative approach to professional skills development.